XJabor/Basic-Linux-Operations/README.md

 # Basic-Linux-Operations
-This is a course to teach a student the basics of the Linux Terminal using the OverTheWire Bandit CTF levels 0-10.
+This is a course to teach students the basics of the Linux Terminal using the OverTheWire Bandit CTF levels 0-10.
 Accompanying video found here: https://youtu.be/0Ij3AjjB4IM

 The course content is:
 - Introduction and Scope